Bewica/challenge/README.md

 It aims to achieve the following objectives:

-1. Python or Node.js coding skills assessment
+1. Go, Node.js or Python coding skills assessment
 2. Micro-service building with Docker
 3. Basic Machine Learning
 4. Web application